-Applicants who plan to focus on providing services to Indian children may be awarded preference points.
-One of the requirements for receiving those preference points, is inclusion of at least one Letter of Support and Commitment to serve Indian children as part of the application package.
+Applicants who plan to focus on providing services to Indian children may be awarded preference points4.
+To be considered for these preference points, applicants must include at least one Letter of Support and Commitment to serve Indian children as part of the application package.
 A Letter of Support and Commitment must come from the service providing organization that will be the Applicant's partner in serving Indian children and must address the partner's experience and expertise in serving Indian children.

 There is no required format for the Letter(s) of Support and Commitment to serve Indian children; however, each Letter must be on the collaborating partner's organization letterhead.
-Each Letter must be crafted to address a specific partner collaboration and should address, at a minimum: